makrai/notes/narayan18-XSum-conv.md

   * real-world, large-scale dataset by online articles from the British Broadcasting Corporation (BBC)
-* novel abstractive model which is conditioned on the article’s topics and based entirely on convolutional neural networks.
-We demonstrate experimentally
+* novel abstractive model which is conditioned on the article’s topics and based entirely on convolutional neural networks
 * captures long-range dependencies in a document and recognizes pertinent content,
 * outperforming an oracle extractive system and SOTA abstractive approaches when